-Fund returns noted as "n/a" indicate where fund performance is not available for the specified performance period.
-This is typically as
+^{} Fund returns noted as "n/a" indicate where fund performance is not available for the specified performance period.
+This is typically as a result of the fund launching during the specified performance period.

 - denotes information not received at time of writing.